Jump to content

 Mission Statement

 We see ourselves as a platform for networking and regular exchange with the aim of providing a workable structure and basis for joint project plans, and thus also increasing the visibility of our institutions.
 The cooperation should help to identify common topics, to work out funding and financing possibilities and to open up unifying planning perspectives.
-Due to our special expertise, we are united by a common educational and research mission at the interface between culture, science and society, which has endured as a unified framework, especially due to the social challenges of recent years and despite the plurality of institutions.
+Due to our special expertise, we are united by a common educational and research mission at the interface between culture, science and society, which has endured as a unified framework, especially due to the societal challenges of recent years and despite the plurality of institutions.
 In doing so, we see ourselves as always open to cooperation within the entire DRESDEN-concept network.

 Sustainability, openness to the world and democracy are for us building blocks for a sustainable society as well as components of our own institutional practice.
 A Sustainable and diversity-sensitive organizational development not only serves as a role model; we understand it explicitly as a socio-political and cultural-political course setting – especially in Saxony and beyond.